-Although trained as a classical (specialized in the baroque / modern music with the recorder) and Latin-American traditional musician, his music incorporates various elements and influences including the folk music of his birthplace, jazz, contemporary, cultural-anthropology, poetry, philosophy, and more.
+Born in Hirosaki (Tsugaru region in Japan, in 1988) and trained as a classical (specialized in the baroque & modern recorder, composition and orchestra conducting) and Latin-American traditional musician, his music incorporates various elements and influences including the folk music of his birthplace, jazz, contemporary, cultural-anthropology, poetry, philosophy, etc.

-He began playing the quena at the age of 9 initially through self-taught, and started performing in concerts when he was 12 years old.
-At the same period, he also studied the baroque / modern recorder; it makes him a very special and unique player of the quena, unlike most players, and permit him to play this flute with fantastic virtuosity, very extensive capability and flexible technique.
+He began playing the Quena at the age of 9 initially through self-taught, and started performing in concerts when he was 12 years old.
+At the same period, he also studied the baroque / modern recorder; it makes him a very special and unique player of the Quena, unlike most players, and permits him to play this flute with fantastic virtuosity, very extensive capability and flexible technique.

-Since 2008, he has traveled to many Latin-American countries like Bolivia, Ecuador, Chile, Argentina, to continue his investigation about the folk music in these countries under the modernizations and the influences from its traditional cultures.
-After that, under strong influences of these travels and investigations, he realized his own artistic necessity.
+Since 2008, he has traveled to many Latin-American countries like Bolivia, Ecuador, Chile, Argentina, Mexico and Colombia to continue his investigation about the folk music in these countries and then since 2013 has been based in Buenos Aires.